botlabs-gg/yagpdb-docs-v2/content/reference/custom-command-examples.md

 {{% notice style="note" %}}

 This isn't the actual page about custom commands.
-A brief overview about custom commands can be found on the [Custom Commands documentation](/custom-commands).
+A brief overview about custom commands can be found in the [Custom Commands documentation](/custom-commands).
 Please take notice, some of examples presented here are not up to date with current capabilities of YAGPDB.
 Please visit our [support server](https://discord.gg/0vYlUK2XBKldPSMY) for newer solutions.